Onlysudden/Frappe-Tutorial/README.md

 ### Installation

-[Install Frappe Framework](https://docs.frappe.io/framework/v14/user/en/installation) Frappe Framework and all necessary dependencies
+[Install Frappe Framework](https://docs.frappe.io/framework/v14/user/en/installation) and all necessary dependencies

 Then you can install this app using the [bench](https://github.com/frappe/bench) CLI: